Mentone, Texas: Demographics

+Since 2010, Mentone has been included in the larger Mentone, Texas census-designated place delineated by the United States Census Bureau for its purposes in compiling, storing, and analyzing census data.
+Because of this, demographics taken from this census apply to the entire CDP and not just the community proper.

+As of the 2020 United States census, 22 people, seven households, and three families were residing in the CDP.

 Education

 Mentone is served by the Wink-Loving Independent School District.
 Loving County's school system was closed and consolidated into Wink's ISD in 1972 because the enrollment had fallen to two students.

 All of Loving County is zoned to Odessa College.